-So you’re thinking you’re ready to hire an academic editor or indexer would help you create an awesome scholarly book.
+So you’re thinking you’re ready to hire an academic editor or indexer who would help you create an awesome scholarly book.
 But how far in advance are you supposed to do the hiring?
 And how do you know if your manuscript is ready for editing or indexing?

 Maybe you’re at the very beginning of the revision process, maybe you just got reader reports back, or maybe you have a contract in hand.
 Professional editors and indexers can help you hone your argument, polish your writing, format all those citations, and craft a fantastic index that ensures audiences will read and cite your book.

 NOTE: Most editors and indexers book 2–6 months in advance of when the job would start.
-So for each of the stages listed below, figure out when you would need the work to begin and count backwards to figure out when you’d need to start contacting professionals.
+So for each of the stages listed below, figure out when you would need the work to begin and count backward to figure out when you’d need to start contacting professionals.

 If you’re starting from scratch, this is a great time to get a professional’s eye on the raw material you created as a graduate student.
 Finding an editor who offers manuscript reviews or beta reading will let you get a sense of what from the dissertation could be made into a book and what the steps would be required to do so.